How to Plan Your Diet for Weight Loss

 Here’s some ideas for some common problem areas, but it’s important to think about your own Achilles heel(s) and plan for them.

 The first thing is to ask yourself is are you getting enough sleep?
-Lack of sleep can have a detrimental affect on weight, see our Doctor Usman's Sleep and Weight Loss investigation.
+Lack of sleep can have a detrimental effect on weight.
 Make it part of your plan to get at least 7 hours a night.

 If you know that snacking in the evenings is your downfall, make it part of your plan to clear the high calorie/high sugar snacks from your kitchen – and don’t include them on your shopping list.